NYPL/nypl-design-system/README.md

 This repo is versioned with [Lerna](https://github.com/lerna/lerna).
 To use Patternlab, you must have installed PHP7+ and [https://getcomposer.org/](composer)

+Follow these steps for setup:

+1. Pull the repo `git clone https://github.com/NYPL/nypl-design-system.git`
+2. Install Lerna globally `npm i -g lerna`
-After pulling the repo, run `npm run install-all` Then, run `npm run patternlab` or `npm run storybook` depending on the product you are working on.
+3. Install all the packages `npm run install-all`
+4. Run `npm run patternlab` or `npm run storybook` depending on the product you are working on.

 You can now edit styles or templates in `src`, and they will update and re-build.